ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/2_prepare_the_landing_page.md

 #### Create Page template

 Configuration points to `sidebar.html.twig` as the template for the layout.
-The template defines what zones will be available in the layout.
+The template defines what zones are available in the layout.

 Create a `templates/layouts/sidebar.html.twig` file: